Concordium/concordium-update-proposals/source/CIS/cis-5.rst

   The smart contract wallet is not required to check if the invoking contract is a CIS-2 token contract or has some reasonable receive hook logic implemented.
   If no additional authorization is added to this function, similar caution should be applied as if you would directly interact with any CIS-2 token contract.
-  Only interact with a CIS-2 token contract or value its recorded token balance if you checked its smart contract logic or reasonable social reputation are given to the project/CIS-2 token contract.
+  Only interact with a CIS-2 token contract or value its recorded token balance if you checked its smart contract logic or reasonable social reputation is given to the project/CIS-2 token contract.

 Parameter
 ~~~~~~~~~